Atmosphere: Exoplanets

-The first exoplanet whose atmospheric composition was determined is HD 209458b, a gas giant with a close orbit around a star in the constellation Pegasus.
+Transit spectroscopy uses the transit of an exoplanet across its host star to detect its atmosphere.
+By comparing the radius at different wavelengths, the presence of specific components can be detected.
+The first such detection was in 2002, when sodium was detected in the atmosphere of HD 209458b, a gas giant with a close orbit around a star in the constellation Pegasus.
 Its atmosphere is heated to temperatures over 1,000 K, and is steadily escaping into space.
-Hydrogen, oxygen, carbon and sulfur have been detected in the planet's inflated atmosphere.
+Hydrogen, oxygen, and carbon have been detected in the planet's inflated atmosphere by Hubble observations.
+Since 2002, potassium has been detected in the atmosphere of XO-2Nb, and both sodium and potassium in HD 189733 b's atmosphere.